Derived categories and rationality of conic bundles: Introduction

 If $S$ is non-rational, and then so is $X$, Theorem \ref{main-theorem1} fails; its proof relies indeed strictly on the rationality of $S$.
 In \ref{non-rat-ex} we provide an example of a standard conic bundle over a non-rational surface with $\Db(S,\kb_0)$ decomposing in derived categories of smooth projective curves.

 The interest of Theorem \ref{main-theorem1} is twofold: first it is the first non-trivial example where informations on the birational properties and on algebraically trivial cycles are obtained directly from a semiorthogonal decomposition.
-Secondly it gives a categorical criterion of rationality for conic bundles over minimal surfaces, thanks to Shokurov result \cite{shokuprym}.
+Secondly it gives a categorical criterion of rationality for conic bundles over minimal surfaces.
+Indeed, Shokurov \cite[10.1]{shokuprym} proves that for such surfaces a conic bundle is rational if and only if the Jacobian splits.
 We can also prove the other implication by a case by case analysis.